caltechlibrary/persistent_url_resolver/README.md

 "resolver.library.caltech.edu.s3-website-us-west-2.amazonaws.com".
 Now go to cloudfront in AWS and create a Web distribution.
 Paste the S3 url as Origin Domain Name- do not use the default S3 autocomplete.
 For now allow both HTTP and HTTPS.
-Leave all the defaults, except add index.html as the default root object.
+All the defaults should be fine.
 Note that it will take awhile to deploy your site because there are so many objects.